 Data-driven analytics is a critical, evidenced-based strategy to validate business solutions, help gain buy-in from key stakeholders – and it can be the foundation of constructive negotiations.
 However, while numbers don’t (usually) lie, data alone doesn’t necessarily produce all the answers.

 As the late George E. P. Box, a famous British great statistician once said, “All models are wrong, but some are useful.”
-There is truth in this statement, and I agree that data modeling isn’t the end-all be-all for predicting future outcomes.
+There is truth in this statement, and we agree that data modeling isn’t the end-all be-all for predicting future outcomes.
 There is more involved.

-You Need More Than Data
+You Need More Than Data Analytics for Finance Forecasting

 In turnaround and restructuring situations, the stakes are high, and time is of the essence.
 You usually don’t have weeks to put together a plan and determine all the changes that need to be made.
 And you certainly don’t have the luxury to change course based on flawed assumptions.
 Therefore, in addition to analyzing the numbers, it’s imperative to evaluate the bigger picture, including historical drivers and performance elements.
 Most financial forecasts don’t factor in underlying drivers that may affect performance over time.
 Therefore, to be most useful, data modeling must also incorporate rational, defensible assumptions and capture the key drivers of the business.

-Effectively Translating Financial Forecasting
+Effectively Translating Data Analytics

 In financial forecasting, we’re not trying to be statisticians – we’re trying to be effective communicators.
 In addition to communicating our assumptions and translating expected performance, we must explain how we gathered and weighted this data and information.
 While there are many different approaches, a SWOT analysis is often a common tool used to assemble and supplement the data.
 Additionally, other approaches include prediction intervals, sensitivity analysis, multi-scenario bracketing, bootstrapping and bagging, and so on.
 And it depends on the sensitivities within each unique business.
 Only experience will tell you that.
 Like a life partner and the Five Languages of Love (great book), experience will guide you to the most effective form of communication.